DrSkylit/GOLSerial/README.md

 # GOLSerial
-This is a serial version of Johm Conway's Game Of Life built in c++
+This is a serial version of Johm Conway's Game Of Life built in c++ and shown using the SDL library

 ## Complie g++ or cmake